Gaza Pepsi factory shuts down, owners blame Israeli restrictions | Law-Order

 Yazeji had tears in his eyes as he walked through his empty factory on Monday.
 The shutdown was "catastrophic", he said.
 "This year should have been exceptional, celebrating 60 years since we began production.

 "We are deprived of marking this anniversary."
-(Editing by Rami Ayyub and Raissa Kasolowsky)
+(Additional reporting and writing by Rami Ayyub Editing by Raissa Kasolowsky and Grant McCool)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)